mecparts/pigfx/README.md

 - moved to most recent USPi library for keyboard LED support
 - properly support keyboard repeat function
 - fixed 2 key rollover
+- a quasi RTS output to tell the sending computer to hold up (toggled off when the input buffer is 3/4s full and back on when the buffer is down to 1/4 full)

 I have tested this both on a 512MB Raspberry Pi B and a Pi Zero (the non wireless version).
 It was built on a Raspberry Pi 3 B+ and the makefiles